withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Medium

-The "Basics" pages document some of the main features of Astro, on average being bigger and more complex than the sections above, while also keeping a low maintenance cost and big view count.
+The "Basics" pages document some of the main features of Astro.
+On average, these are bigger and more complex than the sections above.
+However they do not often change, and are highly viewed, making them very useful to have and easy to keep up to date.

 #### Built-ins